 Explore Unique Dining in Orlando

 In Orlando, dining is all about sizzle that makes you go “ooh.”
-If you’re the type who can’t decide what to eat until you see it, head to one of Orlando’s expansive dining and nightlife districts, where you can choose from dishes prepared by nationally recognized chefs and local legends, global cuisines, and lots of farm-to-table goodness.
+If you’re the type who can’t decide what to eat until you see it, head to one of Orlando’s expansive dining and nightlife districts, where you can choose from dishes prepared by celebrity chefs, local legends, global cuisines and lots of farm-to-table goodness.
 Many of our restaurants also offer open-air seating where you can enjoy their culinary creations under Orlando’s beautiful skies, as well as takeout, pickup and delivery options.

 Disney Springs at Walt Disney World® Resort is a destination in its own right.
 Here, you’ll find dishes from around the world, innovative fusions and delicious counter-service options — not to mention the largest concentration of celebrity chefs in Orlando.

 Not that you need a celebrity to have an unforgettable meal at Disney Springs.
 For instance, The Edison offers a robust mix of classic American cuisine, craft cocktails and unique entertainment, including burlesque on weekend evenings.
 It’s one of many imaginative Orlando eateries waiting for you exclusively at Disney Springs.